 Water pressure pump

 A water pressure pump is often used for increasing water pressure within your house or building.
-Used in combination with a water storage tank, increasing water pressure to taps, showers, WC’s and outdoor garden use for irrigation and garden hoses.
+Used in combination with a expansion vessel, increasing water pressure to taps, showers, WC’s and outdoor garden use for irrigation and garden hoses.
 The pump system switches on/off automatically depending on water requirements.
+More information »

 - Re-use stored rainwater around the garden